stacks

 Margaret C Whitman 1.2 billion Atherton, CA online auction

-Jeffrey P Bezos 3.6 billion Seattle, WA online consumer product sales
+Jeffrey P Bezos 3.6 billion Seattle, WA online consumer products sales

 J Russell DeLeon 1.8 billion Gibraltar online 'gaming'